J-RAS: Mutual Adaptation for Medical Image Segmentation via Contrastive Retrieval-Augmented Joint Optimization: Ablation Studies

 \subsection{Dynamic Top-K Retrieval}

-In our experiments with the J-RAS method, we observe that using a fixed $k$ did not consistently improve results across all classes or cases.
+In our experiments with the J-RAS method, we observed that using a fixed $k$ did not consistently improve results across all classes or cases.
 In some instances, performance increased, while in others it decreased.
-To address this, we explored a dynamic Top-$k$ vs fixed Top-$k$ strategy within the method as shown in \autoref{tab:dynamictopk}, using SegFormer as the segmentation backbone.
+To address this, we explored a dynamic Top-$k$ versus fixed Top-$k$ strategy, as shown in \autoref{tab:dynamictopk}, using SegFormer as the segmentation backbone and conducting experiments on the ACDC test set.
 Instead of predefining $k$ as a fixed number, this method adaptively determines the number of retrieved samples for each query based on the similarity distribution of candidate knowledge base images.
 Specifically, for each query, we compute cosine similarity scores against all knowledge base embeddings and then count the number of retrieved samples whose similarity exceeds a predefined threshold $\theta$.
 The effective Top-$k$ for that query is dynamically set as:

 Here, $k_{\min}$ and $k_{\max}$ bound the minimum and maximum number of retrieved samples, which we set to 1 and 10, respectively.
 This ensures that at least one guide is always available while avoiding excessive retrieval when only a few samples are sufficiently similar.